- Created on the 11 May, 2017.

 Alpha-fetoprotein (AFP) can also be called alpha-fetoglobulin, alpha-1-fetoprotein or alpha fetal protein, it is glycoprotein which is 591 amino acids long, with a molecular weight of 70KD and contains a carbohydrate moiety.
 AFP is most abundantly produced during fetal and neonatal development by yolk sac, liver and in small amounts through the gastrointestinal tract.
 The serum concentration levels of AFP rapidly decrease after birth and by the second year only trace quantities are usually detectable.

-The minimum detection sensitivity level of human AFP (alpha-1-fetoprotein, alpha-fetoglobulin, alpha fetal protein) using this human alpha-fetoprotein ELISA kit was 1.78 IU/ml.
-The dynamic assay range for this kit is 10.0 – 160 IU/ml.
+The minimum detection sensitivity level of human alpha-1-fetoprotein (AFP, alpha-fetoglobulin, alpha fetal protein) using current human AFP ELISA kit was 1.78 IU/ml.
+The dynamic range for this assay is 10.0 – 160 IU/ml.

 - Alpha-foetoprotein (AFP): A multi-purpose marker in hepatocellular carcinoma.
 Clin Chim Acta.
 (2016) 463: 39-44.
 Review.
 Sauzay C., et al.